iggy-rs/iggy-go-client/README.md

     go run ./cli <commandname>
     ```

-    You can run `help` command if would like to see avaiable commands:
+    You can run `help` command if you would like to see available commands:

     ```sh
       $ go run ./cli help